agracanin/WeatherApp/README.md

 - Experience with error handling and displaying error messages to users using the messagebox module

 - Ability to follow documentation and use external resources to solve programming challenges.

-## About me
-I am a computer science student currently seeking my first internship in the field.
-I built this app as a personal project to improve my Python programming skills and gain experience with API integration and GUI development.